Public Health Sciences Division, Fred Hutch

 The overarching theme of Dr. Luebeck's research is to bridge the widening gap between cancer biology and population sciences.
-Over the years he and his team have developed bio-mathematical descriptions of carcinogenesis (primarily in colon, lung, pancreas and Barrett's esophagus) that help identify and characterize relevant spatio-temporal scales of neoplastic progression and their impact on cancer incidence.
-From these descriptions Dr. Luebeck has derived quantitative methods for the analysis of both experimental and epidemiological data, including data on precursor lesions from screening studies.
+Over the years he and his team have developed bio-mathematical descriptions of carcinogenesis (primarily in colon, lung, pancreas and Barrett's esophagus) that help identify and characterize relevant spatio-temporal scales of cancer progression and understand the implications for more effective cancer screening.